 Comparison Operators

-values.
+Comparisons are used to check the relationship between variables and/orvalues.
 If you would like to see a simple example of a comparison operator in action, check out our

 If Statement Lesson.
 Comparison